 Presentation Skills Demonstration

 Candidates must successfully demonstrate their ability to present on a wine topic, selected from the approved list of themes, in front of a live audience.
 Candidates must pass all written and tasting portions of the exam prior to giving this presentation.
 The presentation may be scheduled in conjunction with the Society's annual conference or, alternately, the candidate may choose to submit a video recording of his or her presentation.
 For more information on the Presentation Skills Demonstration Requirement, click here.
 For the current list of approved presentation themes, click here.
 For a copy of the current presentation skills rubric, click here.
 Candidates must score a 65 out of 100 points to successfully pass the Presentation component.
+For tips on writing a CWE presentation skills outline click here.

 Responsible Beverage Alcohol Service Certification